upgini/upgini/README.md

 )
 ```

-To use datetime not in UTC timezone, you can cast datetime column explicitly to your timezone (example for Warsaw):
+To use a non-UTC timezone for datetime, you can cast datetime column explicitly to your timezone (example for Warsaw):
 ```python
 df["date"] = df.date.astype("datetime64").dt.tz_localize("Europe/Warsaw")
 ```

-Single country for the whole training dataset can be passed with `country_code` parameter:
+A single country for the whole training dataset can be passed via `country_code` parameter:
 ```python
 from upgini.features_enricher import FeaturesEnricher from upgini.metadata import SearchKey